Book today and get 5% discount off the tour price. Find out more

-On day eight we re-enter Etosha and drive on through the untamed bush, making our way west to Okaukuejo Rest camp.
+On day nine we re-enter Etosha and drive on through the untamed bush, making our way west to Okaukuejo Rest camp.
 On our morning and afternoon game drives, we stop at waterholes to see animals and birds coming to bathe and drink.
 Tonight we get to watch for wildlife at the camp's floodlit waterhole, which attracts a variety of nocturnal visitors.

 One more spin in the wild world of Etosha, eyes open for animals and birds, as we leave the park.
 From the big game territory of Etosha with its shimmering saltpan, we drive into the rugged and remote wilderness of Damaraland.
 This arid region has an eerie beauty to it - with its barren, rocky landscapes largely free of human development.

 The next lodge on our safari is perched on the ridge of a hill overlooking the open plains, rocky koppies and ancient riverbeds.
 Spend the afternoon soaking up the stillness of this stunning setting and splashing in the natural-stone swimming pools at the lodge, or explore the barren surrounds on foot, before settling down for some incredible stargazing.

-On day ten we make our way to the west coast of Africa, travelling across the open gravel and dry grassland plains of Damaraland to meet the icy Atlantic Ocean.
+On day eleven we make our way to the west coast of Africa, travelling across the open gravel and dry grassland plains of Damaraland to meet the icy Atlantic Ocean.
 Tracing the dramatic coastline south, we arrive in the town of Swakopmund - the top seaside holiday spot in Namibia.

 There are no planned activities in the afternoon or on day 12 in Swakopmund, allowing you to do what you like.
 The town offers activities suitable for families, cultural buffs and adventure-seekers.
 Walking in the town you can see old European architectural styles in the churches, monuments, colonial-era buildings and other traces of this African town's colonial German-influenced history.
 Stroll along the sandy beach or on the jetty, brave a dip in the cold waters, visit the aquarium or museum and sit at a sidewalk cafe.